 We diversified products and expanded service to different profiles of customers and consumers, offering complete solutions for several important links in the energy value chain in Brazil.

-What is even more important is that our strategy embeds environmental, social and governance (ESG) aspects: we generate and deliver clean energy customers; we promote sustainable development are committed to diversity.
+What is even more important is that our strategy embeds environmental, social and governance (ESG) aspects: we generate and deliver clean energy to customers; we promote sustainable development and are committed to diversity.

-By connecting our decisions to the ESG principles besides monitoring and offsetting 100% of our CC emissions in 2021, we generate socio-environmer value from our activities.
-We contribute to a lowcarbon economy not only by developing a cleane energy matrix, but also through our other busines that help reduce CO2 emissions by enabling effect energy management and energy efficiency.
+By connecting our decisions to the ESG principles, besides monitoring and offsetting 100% of our CO2 emissions in 2021, we generate socio-environmental value from our activities.
+We contribute to a low-carbon economy not only by developing a cleaner energy matrix, but also through our other businesses that help reduce CO2 emissions by enabling effective energy management and energy efficiency.
 It is worth mentioning that, as of 2022, our greenhouse gas inventory will also include our renewable energy generation plants, ensuring we can become carbon neutral across our entire energy service platform.

 In the social pillar, the construction and operation of solar parks has a significant positive impact in less favored regions of the country.

 Our construction work provides employment opportunities, and the start of operation creates new jobs, in addition to qualifying labor for an increasingly dynamic market.

 The implementation of a power generation plant leaves an important legacy for the population surrounding the project.
-We include families and workers in professional training and environmental education projects and we interact with the trategic lanagement Financial Performance Our Team Generating value for stakeholders Environmental Agenda Appendixes <

-/ communities and entities representing the population in the area of influence around the gy to project.
-We communicate the importance and social t and benefits of the construction and raise awareness of the importance of protecting and preserving the local environment and biodiversity.
-In 2021 alone, we es, generated about 1,250 jobs in these regions.
-O_2 ental For small local property owners, the regularization - of titles to land brings income, peace of mind and er security and ensures access to financing lines for esses agricultural machinery and implements. ctive This is another intangible contribution we make to
+We include families and workers in professional training and environmental education projects and we interact with the communities and entities representing the population in the area of influence around the project.
+We communicate the importance and social benefits of the construction and raise awareness of the importance of protecting and preserving the local environment and biodiversity.
+In 2021 alone, we generated about 1,250 jobs in these regions.

+For small local property owners, the regularization of titles to land brings income, peace of mind and security and ensures access to financing lines for agricultural machinery and implements.